EntrixAU/VibeCodingPlaybook/best-practices.md

 - **Why**: LLMs struggle with large codebases and high line counts (LoC)
 - **Better context**: Smaller modules provide clearer context for AI

-### 🧠 Pick the Model That Works for the Task
+### Pick the Model That Works for the Task

-Selecting the appropriate AI tool for each task is essential for effective results.
-For code generation, opt for the latest, high-quality models that excel in reasoning and code quality.
-When you need code explanation, choose models specifically optimized for understanding and breaking down complex logic.
+**Selecting the appropriate AI tool for each task is essential for effective results.**

+For code generation, opt for the latest, high‑quality models that excel in reasoning and code quality.
+When you need code explanation, choose models specifically optimised for understanding and breaking down complex logic.
 For refactoring, advanced models capable of code transformation are best, as they help maintain and improve code structure.
 Documentation tasks benefit from models with strong natural language capabilities, ensuring clarity and thoroughness.
-For security reviews, rely on specialized security tools and advanced AI models that possess domain-specific knowledge to identify and address potential vulnerabilities.
+For security reviews, rely on specialised security tools and advanced AI models that possess domain‑specific knowledge to identify and address potential vulnerabilities.

 Note: Use only organisation-approved models.
 Consider data residency, privacy and IP licensing constraints, and cost/latency trade-offs when selecting models for workflows.

-### 📋 Plan Before Making Changes
+### Plan Before Making Changes
-**Use structured approaches for AI-assisted development**
+**Use structured approaches for AI-assisted development, brainstorm before execution to ensure the model understands your intentions**

 - **Ask or chat mode first**: Clarify the plan of attack before implementation
 - **Understand the approach**: Ensure AI's strategy aligns with your goals
 - **Then use agent mode**: Execute the planned approach systematically
 - **Iterative refinement**: Adjust plan based on results

-### ⚠️ Fail Safe Mechanisms
+### Fail Safe Mechanisms
-**Build in controls and rollback capabilities**
+**Build in controls and rollback capabilities, understand your tool's capabilities to undo/restore code if it makes a mistake or accidentally executes a command you didn't wish for**

 - **Control mechanisms**: Ways to stop or pause AI agent workflows
 - **Shutdown procedures**: Clear process to halt AI operations if needed